-Variables V326 and V327 relate to sources of contraception for current users of modern methods.
-See variables V377 to V384 for additional information relating to the source of modern contraceptive methods.
+Variables V326 and V327 to V328 relate to sources of contraception for current users of modern methods.
+See variables V377 to V384V379 to V380 for additional information relating to the source of modern contraceptive methods.

-BASE: Respondents currently using a modern method (V312 > = 1 & V312 < = 7 or V312 = 11).
+BASE: Respondents currently using a modern method (V312 $\ge$ 1 & V312 $\le$ 7 or V312 = 11).

 - V326 The last source visited to obtain the current modern contraceptive method.
 Codes are country-specific, but the major categories are standard. - V327 The last source visited for users of modern methods in standard coding groups constructed from V326.
-The standard coding categories for this variable have been changed to separate non-governmental organizations (NGOs) from other private sector sources.
+The standard coding categories for this variable have been changed to separate non-governmental organizations (NGOs) from other private sector sources. - V328 Main reason the respondent selected the source for the method, rather than using a different source for the method.